bor0/gidti/manuscript/chapter4.md

 I> ### Definition 2
 I>
-I> A recursive data type is a data type where some of its constructors has a reference to the same data type.
+I> A recursive data type is a data type where some of its constructors have a reference to the same data type.

 We will start by defining a recursive data type, which is a data type that in the constructor refers to itself.
-In fact, earlier in this book we already gave a recursive definition of `Nat`.
+In fact, earlier in this book we already gave a recursive definition - `Nat`.
 As a motivating example, we will try to define the representation of lists.
 For this data type, we'll use a combination of sum and product types.
 A list is defined as either `End` (end of the list) or `Cons` (construct), which is a value appended to another `MyList`:

 ```
 data MyList a = Cons a (MyList a) | End